hrymic/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the _ELK_ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Add whitelisted IP addresses_

 ---50.39.161.198

 Machines within the network can only be accessed by _the Jump Box_.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?_

 ---The Jump Box after attaching to the Ansible container.
 Since the Public IP of the Jump Box changes any IP will work as long as the source IP's Public Key matches the SSH Public Key on the ELK VM.